DerikDantas/microfrontend/README.md

 The project is intuitively structured, with the main directories being:

-- **`/host`:** The Microfrontend "host" is the main component developed in React with TypeScript.
+- **`/host`:** The Microfrontend "host" is the main component developed in React.
 It contains the Home component (which includes the product list, Navbar, and AppRoutes).
-- **`/order-app`:** Child component developed in React with TypeScript.
+- **`/order-app`:** Child component developed in React.
 It houses the Checkout and Orders components.
-- **`/product-app`:** Another child component developed in React with TypeScript.
+- **`/product-app`:** Another child component developed in React.
 It contains the ProductDetails component.

 ## 🔧 Getting Started